gradgrind/minion_gui/README.md

 ### Requirements

-For building minion_gui you need a C++20 compiler, such as GCC or Clang on Linux, MinGW on Windows or XCode on MacOS.
+For building minion_gui you need cmake and a C++20 compiler, such as GCC or Clang on Linux, MinGW on Windows or XCode on MacOS.
+On Ubuntu (24.04) this should be covered by `sudo apt install build-essential cmake`.

 For running programs built using minion_gui you will need some system libs which are normally available on operating systems with a graphical user interfaces: